usnistgov/FIPS201/_FIPS201/authentication.md

     be the owner of the card.
 - The FASC-N (or UUID) in the CHUID or other data element is compared with the FASC-N (or UUID) in the Signed Attributes field of the external digital signature on the biometric.

-+ A unique identifier within the CHUID or other data element is used as input to the authorization check to determine whether the cardholder should be granted access.
+- A unique identifier within the CHUID or other data element is used as input to the authorization check to determine whether the cardholder should be granted access.

+[^expired]: The PIV Authentication certificate or Card Authentication certificate may be leveraged instead of the CHUID to verify that the card is not expired.

-6.2.1.2 Attended Authentication of PIV Biometric (BIO-A)
+#### 6.2.1.2 Attended Authentication of PIV Biometric (BIO-A)

 In this higher assurance variant, an attendant (e.g., security guard) supervises the use of the PIV Card and the submission of the biometric by the cardholder.
 Otherwise, the steps for this authentication mechanism